Quindigon512/Blu-Ray-Store/README.md

 # Blu-Ray-Store
-Shows a Webpage for a Blu-Ray Store where the Collection can be added, edited, and Sorted
+Shows a Webpage for a Blu-Ray Store where the Collection can be Added to, Deleted from, Edited, and Sorted